gesslar/bedoc.gesslar.io/docs/guides/modules.md

 :::

-### Contracts
+## Contracts

-The second array is an array of strings that define the contract for each action, in the same order as the first array.
-Contracts are expressed as YAML strings, and define the expected input or output from the corresponding action.
+The second array is one of strings that define the contract terms for each action, in the same order as the first array.
+These are expressed as YAML or JSON5 strings, providing the declaration of expectation for input, in the case of printers and the promise of output, in the case of parsers.

-Each contract provides terms for what it will either output, in the case of parsers, or what it will accept, in the case of printers.

-Read the [Contracts Guide](actions/contracts) to learn how to create contracts for BeDoc.
+Read the [Contracts Guide](contracts) to learn how to create contracts for BeDoc.